This has brought trust back into a trustless system—with dangerous consequences.

 British IT guy James Howells was an early adopter of Bitcoin who ended up watching others get rich without him.
 The laptop that he used to mine hundreds of bitcoin in 2009 was accidentally dismantled and sent to the tip, and while the bitcoin could still be there, they are now buried under mountains of toxic waste on a hard drive that is likely to have corroded.

 Even when custodians are not malicious, they are still prone to making mistakes.
 According to a study by IBM, irresponsible and uninformed employees are the cause of a staggering 95% of cyber security breaches.

-Hot wallets, which are always connected to the internet, have become an irresistible target for cybercriminals.
+Hot crypto wallets, which are always connected to the internet, have become an irresistible target for cybercriminals.

 In 2018 alone, hackers stole private keys controlling over a billion dollars’ worth of cryptocurrency from hot wallets, which despite being intrinsically insecure are still used by many custodians to provide a pool of easily accessible liquidity.

 Mt Gox was the beating heart of bitcoin trading in 2013, accounting for 90% of all transactions.
 But the massive Japanese exchange eventually collapsed when it was revealed hackers had crept in through the backdoor, stole private keys from the hot wallet, and ran off with 850,000 Bitcoins valued at roughly $473 million at the time.

 Cold storage, hot wallets, and multisig wallets can all be vulnerable to insider theft, with customer funds often proving too much to resist for corrupt custodians.

 Despite having secure infrastructure in place, Shapeshift lost $230k in a string of thefts after a disgruntled former employee sold sensitive security information to a hacker.